0n0w1c/IR3_Assets_tarmac/readme.md

-# IR3 Assets: pipes
+# IR3 Assets: tarmac

-Reskins the pipes using IR3 graphical assets, if installed.
+Adds Tarmac using IR3 graphical assets, if installed.

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs.*